EisenheimDiego/DotWars/README.md

 - When your turn to play arrives, you will have two options:
 1. Play: you get to move a dot and attack an enemy dot.
 2. Pass: you pass your turn to the opposite player.

+# Movement

+- To move your dots use the key arrows